tgdnt/passwordstore2bitwarden-csv/readme.md

 # Why

 I made this in order to migrate from passwordstore to bitwarden.
 I did so as a reaction to "android password store" being archived (see https://github.com/android-password-store/Android-Password-Store/discussions/3260).
-I thought people would benifit from a simple good quality converter.
+I thought people would benifit from a simple to edit, good quality converter.
+I decided on bash because it's readily available and is easy to edit and hack on